DReichLab/cTools/README.analysis.md

 Usage:   cpulldown -p <parameter file> [options]

 Options:
-  -d  directory of the data files (Please set this parameter, if you do not set .dblist files.
-If this parameter is used to give the data file location, .dblist files will not be used.)
   -V  Print more information while the program is running.
   -c  checkmode
   -v  Show version information.